 Red Garrett was another promising young player, spending his first professional season with the AHL’s Providence Reds and NHL’s New York Rangers in 1942-43.
 Garrett entered the Canadian Navy in 1943, and lost his life on Nov.
 25, 1944, while working on a destroyer escort run off the coast of Newfoundland.

 In 1947, the American Hockey League created the Dudley (Red) Garrett Memorial Award in his honor, to be presented annually to the AHL’s outstanding rookie player.
-In the last 60-plus years, winners of the award have included Terry Sawchuk, Roger Crozier, Rick Middleton, Darryl Sutter, Pelle Lindbergh, Ron Hextall, Brett Hull, Felix Potvin, Daniel Briere, Nathan Gerbe, Tyler Ennis, Tyler Toffoli, Curtis McKenzie, Matt Murray and, in 2016, Frank Vatrano and Mikko Rantanen.
+In the last 70 years, winners of the award have included Terry Sawchuk, Roger Crozier, Rick Middleton, Darryl Sutter, Pelle Lindbergh, Ron Hextall, Brett Hull, Felix Potvin, Daniel Briere, Tyler Ennis, Tyler Toffoli, Curtis McKenzie, Matt Murray, Frank Vatrano, Mikko Rantanen and, in 2017, Daniel O’Regan.